Nikki Bonkoski spreads love and truth through her authentic and powerful writing.

-She is a woman who has risen from the ashes of tragedy with grace, love, empathy, deep compassion, authenticity, and faith.
-In 2015, her first husband died by suicide, leaving her widowed with two young children.
-Nik has been writing since November of 2015.
+She is a woman who has risen from the ashes of tragedy with grace, love, authenticity, and faith.
+In 2015, her first husband died by suicide.
+She has been writing since November of 2015.
 This tragedy brought her to her purpose and higher calling.
 She found the deep spirituality that always resided within her soul.
-She found God was the rock at the bottom of her storm.
+Nikki found God was the rock at the bottom of her storm.

-Nik is a Writer and Spiritual Mentor who is on an eternal quest for knowledge and aspires to guide others in their own self-discovery, healing, spiritual, and life journeys.
+Nikki is a Writer, Christian Spiritual Mentor, and Grief Support Specialist who is on an eternal quest for knowledge and aspires to guide others in their own self-discovery, healing, spiritual, and life journeys.

-On a beautiful, sunny Minnesota morning you will find her hiking naturally wild places with her children, writing with her dogs and cats at her feet, reading wonderful books, cooking, studying, spending time with her husband-James (Nik remarried in 2019) and connecting with people who are looking for guidance and companionship on their healing and spiritual journeys.
+On a beautiful, sunny Minnesota morning you will find her hiking naturally wild places with her children, writing with her dogs and cats at her feet, reading wonderful books, cooking, spending time with her husband-James, and connecting with people who are looking for guidance and companionship on their healing and spiritual journeys.

-Nik created and is the founder of the private Facebook support group, The Brave Ladies Club.
-This is a private club for women who have lost a spouse/partner to suicide.
+Nikki is the founder of The Brave Ladies Club.
+This is a private Facebook support group for women who lost a spouse/partner to suicide.

 "Astounding.
 But, I am not surprised.
 I have just fallen upon your fabulous presence, via whatever mechanisms that seem to conspire such things.
 Your experience is the gift, ultimately to us all.
 Thank you for seeing the gift, and thank you so much for being one who understands the duty to share.
 The beauty is that you know what I mean."